mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 Masks are a type of sub-effect applied to a layer, usually driven by a grayscale image.

-The primary type of mask is a :ref:`transparency_masks`, which allows you to use a grayscale image to determine the transparency, where black makes everything transparent and white makes the pixel fully opaque.
+The primary types of mask are :ref:`transparency_masks`, which allow you to use a grayscale image to determine the transparency, where black makes everything transparent and white makes the pixel fully opaque.

 You can paint on masks with any of the brushes, or convert a normal paint-layer to a mask.
 The big benefit of masks is that you can make things transparent without removing the underlying pixels.
 Furthermore, you can use masks to reveal or hide a whole group layer at once!